MARTIMM/gtk-v3/README.md

 * GTK::V3::Glib::GSignal

 ### Notes
-  1) `N-GtkWidget` is a native widget which is held internally in most of the classes.
-Sometimes they need to be handed over in a call.
-The `CALL-ME` method is coded in such a way that this object can be set or retrieved easily.
+  1) The `CALL-ME` method is coded in such a way that an object can be set or retrieved easily.
 E.g.
       ```
       my GTK::V3::Gtk::GtkLabel $label .= new(:text('my label'));
       my GTK::V3::Gtk::GtkGrid $grid .= new;
       $grid.gtk_grid_attach( $label(), 0, 0, 1, 1);
       ```
       Notice how the native widget is retrieved with `$label()`.
+  2) The `FALLBACK` method is used to test for the defined native functions as if the functions where methods.
+It calls the `fallback` methods in the class which in turn call the parent fallback using `callsame`.
+The resulting function addres is returned and processed with the `test-call` functions from **GTK::V3::X**.
+Thrown exceptions are handled by the function `test-catch-exception` from the same module.
+  3) `N-GtkWidget` is a native widget which is held internally in most of the classes.
+Sometimes they need to be handed over in a call.

-  2) Each method can at least be called with perl6 like dashes in the method name.
+  4) Each method can at least be called with perl6 like dashes in the method name.
 E.g. `gtk_container_add` can be written as `gtk-container-add`.

-  3) In some cases the calls can be shortened too.
+  5) In some cases the calls can be shortened too.
 E.g. `gtk_button_get_label` can also be called like `get_label` or `get-label`.
 Sometimes, when shortened, calls can end up with a call using the wrong native widget.
 When in doubt use the complete method call.

 ## Miscellaneous
 * [Release notes][release]